Gravity as the Source of Curvature, not curvature as the source of gravity

 Curved space is the region where gravity meaningfully acts.

-Examples already discussed in PEI work:
+Examples already discussed in PRI work:

 Earth’s space extends from its crust to its exosphere